Raymond Berry: Profile

 Berry overcame several physical ailments during his football career, a fact he became famous for, but one that according to Berry was often exaggerated by the media.
 He was skinny and injury-prone, such that when his college teammates saw him for the first time they sarcastically dubbed him, "Jack Armstrong, the All-American Boy".
 Reportedly, because one leg was shorter than the other, Berry had to wear padding inside his shoe to walk properly.
 However, according to Berry, this was not entirely true.
 In actuality, bruised nerves near the sacroiliac joint occasionally caused misalignment in his back, which in turn affected his legs and caused one to become slightly shorter; it was not a permanent condition.
 To alleviate this, he wore a back brace for 13 years in the NFL.
 That he required specialized shoes was a myth, which Berry says was perpetuated by an overzealous information director with the Colts when Berry tried to compensate for his condition by putting something in his shoe during training camp.

 Due to his poor eyesight, Berry wore contact lenses when he played.
-Because the lenses would often slip when he did rapid eye movements toward the ball, he tried many different lenses, which led sportswriters to believe he must have had major eye problems.
+Because the lenses would often slip when he made rapid eye movements toward the ball, he tried many different lenses, which led sportswriters to believe he must have had major eye problems.
 "I tried all kinds of lenses till we got what we wanted," he said.
 "I even had tinted lenses for sunny days, so I could watch the ball come right across the sun."